asyncapi/modelina/docs/processing.md

 How and what are constrained?

 The answer to this question is not straightforward, cause each language has unique constraints that the meta models much adhere to.
-This is TBD.
+To read more about [the constraint behavior here](constraints.md).

 <p align="center">
   <img src="./img/ConstrainedMetaModel.png" />